Hive Metastore Development Notes

 Maintainer Summary

-The current HMS work establishes a metadata-focused compatibility layer for Apache Hive Metastore.
+The current HMS work provides a metadata-focused compatibility layer for Apache Hive Metastore.

 What maintainers can rely on today: